NHL postpones Capitals-Flyers game amid coronavirus issues with Philadelphia

-The entire Flyers team — players, coaches and other personnel — were given rapid tests before Sunday’s game, according to the NHL.
-All those tests came back negative and the league opted to play on.
+The entire Flyers team — players, coaches and other personnel — was given rapid tests before Sunday’s game, according to the NHL.
+All of those tests came back negative, and the league opted to let the game be played.
+The Flyers won, 7-4.

-On Tuesday, though, another Philadelphia player went on the NHL’s covid-19 protocol list after a positive test late Monday night, according to TSN’s Darren Dreger.
+On Tuesday, another Philadelphia player went on the NHL’s covid-19 protocol list after a positive test late Monday night, according to TSN’s Darren Dreger.
 That move triggered Tuesday’s postponement.

 It is unclear when the game will be made up.

-If a player is on the list, it does not necessarily mean that he has tested positive for the virus.
-Players can also wind up on it for travel quarantines, contact tracing and if they are symptomatic.
+Being added to the covid-19 protocol list does not necessarily mean the player tested positive.
+Players also can end up on the list for travel quarantines or contact tracing or if they are symptomatic.

-Almost 100 players across the league have gone on the covid-19 list since the season began in mid-January, but fewer than half of those players had confirmed positive tests, NHL Commissioner Gary Bettman said last week.
+Almost 100 players across the league have gone on the list since the season began in mid-January, but fewer than half of those players had confirmed positive tests, NHL Commissioner Gary Bettman said last week.

 The Capitals now have three straight postponed games this week.
-Two games against the Sabres, originally scheduled for Thursday and Saturday, were also pushed because of coronavirus issues with Buffalo.
-The Sabres were shut down last week but were scheduled to return to practice Tuesday afternoon.
+Two games against the Sabres, originally scheduled for Thursday and Saturday, were postponed because of coronavirus issues with Buffalo.
+The Sabres were shut down last week but returned to practice Tuesday.

-The NHL has three teams shut down because of coronavirus issues: the New Jersey Devils, Minnesota Wild and Colorado Avalanche.
-In the East division, Buffalo and New Jersey have not played a game since they faced each other Jan.
-31, and the Devils had three additional games postponed Monday.
+The NHL has three teams shut down because of coronavirus issues: the New Jersey Devils, the Minnesota Wild and the Colorado Avalanche.
+In the East Division, Buffalo and New Jersey have not played since they faced each other Jan.
+31, and the Devils had three more games postponed Monday.

-The Capitals had their own coronavirus problems this season.
-Four players — Evgeny Kuznetsov, Ilya Samsonov, Alex Ovechkin and Dmitry Orlov — put on the NHL’s covid list in January after Samsonov tested positive for the coronavirus.
-All players have since returned to practice.
+The Capitals have had their own coronavirus problems this season.
+Four players — Evgeny Kuznetsov, Alex Ovechkin, Dmitry Orlov and Ilya Samsonov — landed on the covid-19 list in January after Samsonov tested positive.
+All four have since returned to practice.

-Kuznetsov and Samsonov, who got off the list Monday, both developed coronavirus symptoms during their time away from the team and spent more than two weeks off the ice.
-Samsonov, through an interpreter, said some days, he had trouble breathing and walking.
+Kuznetsov and Samsonov, both of whom came off the list Monday, developed coronavirus symptoms during their time away from the team and spent more than two weeks off the ice.
+Samsonov, through an interpreter, said he had trouble breathing and walking some days.

-Jakub Vrana remains the only Capitals player on the list.
+Jakub Vrana remains the only Capitals player on the covid-19 list.
 He was added Saturday.

 Read more on the Washington Capitals: